vintasoftware/playbook/culture_and_practices.md

 - Never access or download work-related files, software, etc. on a non work computer;
 - Computer hard drives must be fully encrypted;
 - Under no circumstances install pirate software or software from untrustworthy sources;
-- Lock devices before leaving it unassisted.
+- Lock devices before leaving them unassisted.
-- Configure devices it to lock automatically after 5 minutes of inactivity;
+- Configure devices so they lock automatically after 5 minutes of inactivity;
 - Never leave work devices unassisted in a public or private place where it can be stolen or people could have access to it;
 - Delete all code and assets after off-boarding a project;